leojkwan/leojkwan.github.io/_posts/2016-9-20-coredata-watchos.md

 In the next post, I’d like to be able to update my managed objects not just from the app, but from the watch kit extension too.
 To be clear, I am not attempting to synchronize two data models living in both the app and watch.
 I am simply passing fetched objects from the app to the watch, and making requests to read, update and delete managed objects from the watch to the app.

 **I know you can have a data model in the watchOS, but I feel weird about that.
-In the future, I would like do some research into the implications and performance marks of exercises and Core Data models straight from the watch.**
+In the future, I'm going to test how well persisted managed objects fare in a standalone content on the watch.!**